 Zoe Pilger was formerly the art critic for The Independent newspaper.
 She won the 2011 Frieze Writers Prize, and she was shortlisted for the 2015 Observer / Anthony Burgess Prize for arts journalism.
 She has written widely on feminism and art.

 Zoe Pilger has a BA in Social and Political Science from Cambridge University, an MA in Comparative Literary Studies from Goldsmiths, University of London.
-She is working on a PhD on feminism and art.
+She is working on a PhD on women and art.